-Over the course of 2012 Rehana Zaman has been examining the workshop as a site of 'the social' with a group of young people from Body & Soul, a UK charity dedicated to transforming the lives of people affected by HIV.
-Improvisation games, collaborative techniques and performance strategies drawn from political theatre (Dario Fo, The Theatre Workshop, Augusto Boal and Berthold Brecht) have been integrated into sessions leading towards the production of a video work shown in an exhibition at Studio Voltaire in February 2013.
+Over the course of 2012 Rehana Zaman has been examining the workshop as a site of ‘the social’ with a group of young people from Body & Soul, a UK charity dedicated to transforming the lives of people affected by HIV.
+Improvisation games, collaborative techniques and performance strategies drawn from political theatre and actor’s workshops have been integrated into sessions leading towards the production of a video work to be shown within the exhibition at Studio Voltaire.

 The work emerges from an ongoing interest in the impact of social structures on the self from familial relations to broader constructs around community and identity as explored in previous works such as Like an Iron Maiden Trapped Between a Rock and a Hard Place (2010) and Pig (2012).
 Constructing the workshops as a site of research, central to the process of I, I, I, I and I have been the questions, how might a group of people collectively create a work?
 And to what extent is this at odds with the desires and impulses of the individual?